gilesbowkett/flexverb/readme.md

 just for beginner-level stuff like "the field was plowed by the farmers" and "this is the farmer's farm."

 Ancient Greek is even more complicated.
 I think some words can take a total of 17 different forms, maybe even more.
-Also, the Romans made Latin a standardized language everywhere in their empire, while the independent Greek city-states had many different, idiosyncratic dialects.
+Also, the Romans made Latin a standardized language everywhere in their empire, while the independent Greek city-states each developed their own different, idiosyncratic dialect.
 So that's not really 17 forms per word; it's 17 forms per word, per dialect.

 ## Todo